Is It Safe to Eat Raw Eggs?

 By following good food-handling practices and purchasing eggs from healthy hens, you reduce the risk of contamination further.

-- Wash hands thoroughly, before and after handling food.
+- Wash your hands thoroughly before and after handling food.

-- Purchase organic, free-range eggs - hens that have space to roam and eat a natural diet are healthier, good living conditions reduce the risk of contamination.
+- Purchase organic, free-range eggs.
+Hens that have space to roam and eat a natural diet are healthier, and good living conditions reduce the risk of contamination.

-- Alternatively, freeze eggs outside of their shells in ice-cube trays, and then store the frozen egg-cubes in a sealed freezer bag.
+- Alternatively, you can freeze eggs outside of their shells in ice-cube trays and then store the frozen egg-cubes in a sealed freezer bag.

-- Wash eggs shells under water, just before cracking them.
+- Wash eggshells under water just before cracking them.

-- Avoid using any eggs that have a cracked shell.
+- Avoid using any eggs that have cracked shells.

-- Prevent cross-contamination - as with raw meat, wash containers and surfaces that have been in contact with raw eggs before using them for other foods.
+- Prevent cross-contamination by washing containers and surfaces that have been in contact with raw eggs before using them for other foods.

-Outbreaks of salmonella poisoning, originating from salad vegetables4, sprouts5, peanuts6, and even fruit (watermelon7), have shown that safe handling of all produce is important, throughout the food production and processing line, and also by consumers.
+Outbreaks of salmonella poisoning originating from salad vegetables4, sprouts5, peanuts6, and even fruit (watermelon7) have shown that safe handling of all produce is important throughout food production and processing lines and also by consumers.